carlopecchia/powirb/README.markdown

 # Intro

-Often when using Polarion ALM and you refine (and redefine) step-by-step you process, or perhaps you need a fine-tune over the way you defines wor items the workflows and so and so.
-Other time you need to import data from other tools and - again - you need an adjustment on some workitems (eg: author name, status, etc).
+Often when using Polarion ALM you refine (and redefine) step-by-step your process, or perhaps you need a fine-tune over the way you defines work items, workflows and so and so.
+Other time you need to import data from other tools and - again - you need an adjustment on some workitems (eg: author name, status, external references, etc).

 I've fonud extremely valuable and fast to do all this operation in [CLI](http://en.wikipedia.org/wiki/Command-line_interface) with ruby.